Executive Summary

 Where are we using support as a crutch?

 Repeated walkthroughs were compensating for product gaps rather than solving them.
-Users often needed human guidance to confirm setup, navigate tools, or understand what action to take next.
+Users often needed human guidance to confirm setup, navigate tools, or determine the next action.

 What breaks trust before value?